‘The Goal’

 If you’re ready to level up your business, your team, or your life, this book will be a catalyst.
 Goldratt’s principles, told through Alex’s story, will stick with you long after you turn the last page.
 You’ll walk away with a deeper understanding of how to identify your bottlenecks, align your efforts, and drive unstoppable progress.

 So, ask yourself: What’s the one constraint holding you back right now?
 And what’s your next move to break through it?
-When you answer that, you’ll be on your way to achieving your own goal—and maybe even surpassing it.
+When you answer that, you’ll be on your way to achieving your own goals, and maybe even surpassing them.
 That’s the power of this book.
 It’s not just about operational efficiency; it’s about living a life of purpose, focus, and unstoppable progress.